Kansattica/msync/README.md

 Cmake will download all of these for you, except it'll use your system's libcurl if you have it and can't update your compiler or standard library.
 I recommend at least having an SSL/TLS library for cmake to find and dynamically link.
 You can verify that your setup works by building tests and running `net_tests`.
 - a compiler with C++17 support
-- a standard library with std::filesystem support (gcc libstdc++ 8, clang libc++ 7, MSVC 2017 15.7, or Xcode 11.0)
+- a standard library with std::filesystem support (gcc libstdc++ 8, clang libc++ 7, MSVC 2017 15.7, or Xcode 11.0) or Boost::filesystem.
 - [Nlohmann Json](https://github.com/nlohmann/json)
 - [whereami](https://github.com/gpakosz/whereami)
 - [clipp](https://github.com/muellan/clipp)